 - Organizations outside of the school and school district that provide services for pay must have a proven record of accomplishment.

 - Provide an open and cooperative process for reviewing DSS providers.
 These reviews should be based on student achievement as measured by the achievement instruments in use by the school district.

-- Hold private SES providers accountable for student progress and ensure these results are shared with the public.
+- Hold private DSS providers accountable for student progress and ensure these results are shared with the public.

 Chiefs for Change.
 (2016).
 Expanding Equity: Leveraging the Every Student Succeeds Act (ESSA) to provide Direct Student Services.
 Retrieved from http://chiefsforchange.org/wp-content/uploads/2016/04/Chiefs-for-Change-Direct-Student-Services-April-2016.pdf.